A designer's work impacts a business in several ways.

 Generally, always be respectful of the designer's time and work.
 This means being punctual for deadlines, not making last-minute changes, and being clear and concise in your communication.

 It also means respecting their creative process, giving them the space to do their best work, and not micromanaging them.
-Trust that the designers know what they're doing and give them the freedom to do it.
+Trust that the web designers know what they're doing and give them the freedom to do it.

 It's also important to be fair in your compensation and remember that designers are professionals like anyone else.